• Skip to primary navigation

 Making a Lattice Top Design:

 Place the strips across the pie like a basket weave.
-Some of my strips did break but the dough is very easy to pinch back together.
+Some strips may break, but the dough is very easy to pinch back together.
 Seal the edges of the pie crust and decorate the edge using your fingers or use a fork to pinch together.

 Brush a beaten egg white over the crust and sprinkle with sugar.